-Join Kacie Hultgren for an in-depth discussion in this video Performing a manual repair in netfabb Studio, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Performing a manual repair in netfabb Studio, part of Learning 3D Printing.

 …While the automatic repair scripts in Netfabb are useful, sometimes…you will encounter design where you want a little more control.…In this video, I'm going to show you how to work with…the selection tools and manual repair actions, to perform a repair.…Let's take a look at our file.…We have our exclamation point in the corner again,…which means that we have some mesh problems to fix.…And we also have a visual indicator, these bright red triangles,…that show us that we've got some problems with this mesh.…So we're going to go into the repair tool.…